 Internal Medicine Residency Program

-The goal of our residency program is to train physicians to become board certified and capable of handling all aspects of the practice of internal medicine with finesse and aplomb.
-To that end, we set expectations and a curriculum for training in general internal medicine and sub specialties to the ACGME guidelines.
+Our internal medicine residency program aims to train physicians to become board certified and be capable of independently handling all aspects of internal medicine issues with finesse and aplomb.
+To that end, we have set expectations and a curriculum in general internal medicine and its subspecialties to comply with ACGME guidelines.

-If you have questions about our Internal Medicine Residency program, please contact Stephanie Davis, Program Coordinator, at 301-618-3776 (office) or via Email.
+If you have questions about our Internal Medicine Residency Program, please get in touch with our Administrator, Angelique Norfles, at email@example.com.